andrewdollard/gist_mill/api_spec.md

     - if there is a current session user:
         * display an error message

-* `sign-in <email-address> <token>`
+* `login <email-address> <token>`
-    - if there is not a current session user:
     * if a user record with the given email already exists:
         - if the token is correct:
            * set the provided user as the session user
         - if the token is incorrect:
            * display an 'invalid email or token' error

     * if a user record with the given email does not already exist:
         - display an 'invalid email or token' error

-    - if there is a current session user:
-        * display an error message

-* `list-posts`
+* `list`
     - if a session user is set:
       * show a list of the session user's posts
       * posts are sorted in reverse-chronological order
     - if not, display sign-in message

-* `create-post "some post text"`
+* `post "some post text"`
     - if a session user is set:
         * create a post with the provided text
         * generate ID for post